2026 SPRINGBOARD! Mini Retreat

 WHAT YOUR REGISTRATION INCLUDES

-• Intentional time to self-edit your work
+• Two days of intentional time to self-edit your work

-• Breakfast, lunch, coffee, tea, and soft drinks included both days
+• Breakfast and lunch included both days

 • Tour of the gardens